matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 without causing that threepid to be used for password resets or any other homeserver-related functions.

-For completeness, here is an example of binding a threepid to the homeserver only, using the old endpoint:
+For completeness, here is an example of adding a threepid to the homeserver only, using the `/account/3pid/add` endpoint:

 The homeserver is validating the threepid in this instance, so the client must use the `/requestToken` endpoint of the homeserver: